dotnet/docs/docs/orleans/streaming/broadcast-channel.md

 # Broadcast channels in Orleans

 Broadcast channels are a special type of broadcasting mechanism that can be used to send messages to all subscribers.
-Unlike streaming providers, broadcast channels are not persistent and do not store messages, and they're not a replacement for persistent streams.
-With broadcast channels, a grain subscribes to the broadcast channel and receives broadcast messages from a producer.
+Unlike str[streaming providers](stream-providers.md), broadcast channels are not persistent and don't store messages, and they're not a replacement for persistent streams.
+With broadcast channels, grains are implicitly subscribed to the broadcast channel and receive broadcast messages from a producer.
 This decouples the sender and receiver of the message, which is useful for scenarios where the sender and receiver are not known in advance.

 ## Example scenario

 Consider a scenario where you have a grain that needs to receive stock price updates from a stock price provider.
 The stock price provider is a background service that publishes stock price updates to a broadcast channel.
-The grain subscribes to the broadcast channel and receives updated stock prices.
+Grains are implicitly subscribed to the broadcast channel and receive updated stock prices.
 The following diagram shows the scenario:

 :::image type="content" source="snippets/media/broadcastchannel-diagram.png" lightbox="snippets/media/broadcastchannel-diagram.png" alt-text="Stock prices diagram depicting a silo, a stock grain and consuming client in a simple broadcast channel architecture.":::